 And you have a finished pad!

-The trick, as with most things in sewing, is to batch cut pads and have a little bit of a production line.
-I cut several pads at once, and made them all together.
+The trick, as with most things in sewing, is to batch cut pads.
+Have a little bit of a production line.
+I cut several at once, and make a whole load of diy reusable menstrual pads all together.
 It is so much quicker doing it this way.

 How Do You Clean Them?

-Some people have shied away from reusable pads as they do not want to think about the inevitable cleaning question.
+The whole idea of these is that they are washable sanitary pads.
+Some people have shied away from reusable sanitary pads as they do not want to think about the inevitable cleaning question.
 Yes, you are going to get some of these pads covered with blood.
 So there does need to be some procedures in place for cleaning them.

 You will need a bucket filled with cold water to soak.
 Hot water sets the stains so do use cold.
 You could add some lemon juice or cider vinegar to this soaking water to help with any odours.
 Some people swear by pre-soaking in salt.
 Others prefer peroxide.
 I have even heard some discussions about using nappisan, which is used for pre-soaking cloth nappies (diapers).

 Once soaked, wring out and add to a dark wash on as hot a temperature as the material will take.
-(If there is a waterproof layer this may only be 40 degrees) And hanging out to dry on the line on a sunny day is said to be a good way to get rid of stubborn stains.
+(If there is a pul fabric or waterproof layer this may only be 40 degrees.)
+And hanging out to dry on the line on a sunny day is said to be a good way to get rid of stubborn stains.

 So are reusable sanitary pads such a massive change to your routine?